Ellis County Emergency Services District No. 6

 An Emergency Services District (ESD) is a grassroots political subdivision created by voters in a defined area to fund fire protection, emergency medical services, or both.
 More than 300 such districts are now operating in Texas.
 ESD's are authorized by the Texas Constitution, Health & Safety Code, Title 9, Chapter 775 and they may levy a tax rate of no more than 10 cents per $100 of property value in their district.
 For a home on the tax rolls at $150,000, that is an annual tax of $150, or $12.50 a month.

-ESD 6 provides funding for two departments, the Forreston Volunteer Fire Department stationed in Forreston, Texas and the Ellis County ESD 6 Volunteer Fire Department operating two stations serving the area surrounding Waxahachie.
+ESD 6 provides funding for two departments, the Forreston Volunteer Fire Department stationed in Forreston, Texas and the Ellis County ESD 6 Volunteer Fire Department operating two stations in the Waxahachie area.
 (See MAPS page.)
-ESD 6 VFD is a blended department staffed by volunteers, compensated volunteers and paid personnel who man at least one station around the clock.
+ESD 6 VFD is a blended department staffed by volunteers, compensated volunteers and paid personnel who staff a station around the clock.

 Ellis County Emergency Services District No. 6 is governed by an appointed board of five commissioners.
-The Board oversees the efforts of devoted firefighters who provide fire and rescue protection and promote the public safety of their constituents.
-Through effective partnerships with local, state and federal agencies the District’s goal is to save lives, protect property and reduce the effects of disasters through preparedness, prevention, planning, response, and recovery activities.
+They oversee the efforts of devoted firefighters who seek to build a safer future through effective partnerships with local, state and federal agencies to save lives, protect property and reduce the effects of disasters through preparedness, prevention, planning, response, and recovery activities.